What is type 1 diabetes?

-If your child has type 1 diabetes high-risk genes, you will be contacted and advised by us within 16 weeks of blood test.
+If your child has type 1 diabetes high-risk genes, you will be contacted and advised by a member of the SINT1A research team.

 Who organizes and pays for the studies?

-The INGR1D and the POInT studies were initiated by GPPAD, the Global Platform for the Prevention of Autoimmune Diabetes.
+The INGR1D2, SINT1A and the POInT studies were initiated by GPPAD, the Global Platform for the Prevention of Autoimmune Diabetes.
 GPPAD is an association of several academic research institutions and clinics in Europe.
 Helmholtz Zentrum München is responsible for coordination.
-In the UK, these studies are organized by the University of Oxford.
-Both studies have been approved by the responsible regulatory authorities.
+In the UK, these studies are organized by the by the Newcastle upon Tyne Hospitals NHS Foundation Trust.
+All studies have been approved by the responsible regulatory authorities.

-The Leona M. and Harry B. Helmsley Charitable Trust, based in the United States, funds the INGR1D study and POInT.
+The Leona M. and Harry B. Helmsley Charitable Trust, based in the United States, funds the INGR1D2 study, SINT1A and POInT.
 The Helmsley Charitable Trust aspires to improve lives by supporting exceptional efforts in the U.S. and around the world in health and select place-based initiatives.
 Among other efforts, it supports research in the field of type 1 diabetes.

 What happens to my and my child’s data?